gadgetmg/dynamic_channels/README.md

 ## Requirements

-The script requires the latest version of the `discord.py` module.
-This module is still in development and must be installed from its git repo:
+The script requires the 1.0 or newer version of the `discord.py` module.

 ```
-python3 -m pip install -U git+https://github.com/Rapptz/discord.py
+python3 -m pip install -U discord.py
 ```

 ## Permissions